 - Peel the garlic and smash a few of the cloves.
 Keep them whole, add to jar.

-- (If using) Pluck oregano leaves from stems and add to bowl/jar.
+- (If using) Pluck oregano or marjoram leaves from stems and add to bowl/jar.
 Mix veggies together in jar.

 - Make a 5% brine (by weight).
 If you don't have a kitchen scale, that's about 3 tablespoons (45ml) fine sea salt per 1 quart/liter of filtered water.
 Mix and dissolve salt in a large container (a pitcher works great).